kcp-dev/enhancements/keps/sharding/shard-object-ownership.md

    authoritative object, its cache copy, and its representation stay around until someone deletes them where they live.

-Under this proposal, both require talking to the shard's own endpoint (`<shard-base-url>/clusters/system:shard`), or deleting cache-server state directly if the shard is permanently gone.
+Under this proposal, without further machinery both require talking to the shard's own endpoint (`<shard-base-url>/clusters/system:shard`), or deleting cache-server state directly if the shard is permanently gone.
+For cordoning, option B below is implemented (see Recommendation); decommissioning remains open.

 ### Options